yurivyatkin/wordocker/Readme.md

 $ sudo usermod -aG www-data $USER
 ```

-This will allow your user to edit files in 'site' directory.
+This will allow your user to edit files in 'wordpress' directory.

 ### phpMyAdmin ###